 Subject Overview

-The English Faculty is situated in the main school building in three dedicated English classrooms.
+The English Faculty is situated in the main school building in four dedicated English classrooms.
 Here we employ both traditional and innovative methods to match the needs of all our students.

 The National Curriculum identifies the three main areas of language learning as Speaking and Listening, Reading and Writing.
 Our task as teachers of English is to allow the development of these areas of learning by providing varied, stimulating and demanding situations and experiences for our students so that each individual is encouraged to reach and maintain the highest level of attainment, commensurate with his or her ability.